Coquet Voices Local Heritage Project Dr Thomlinson CofE Middle School Sept. 2012 - March 2015

 A poetry workshop occurred using an archive photograph and it's back-story as inspiration.
 The group then completed some research & decided the content of the next sessions before starting their own projects.
 These included: documentary projects recording farming life; wildlife photography; changes to rural settlements or historical buildings informed by archive photographs.
 We then looked at editing & cropping and each participant decided how to display their work.

-Once the photographs were complete the group then wrote dialect poems & verse inspired by their photographs.
+Once the photographs were complete the group then poems & verse inspired by their photographs.
+The young people's poems and verse were then translated into Northumbrian dialect with support from James Tait.
 The work was exhibited in school, and also in Rothbury on 3 occasions.

 The young people visited Rothbury town centre, identifying and photographing places that were of particular historic significance.
 Working in groups the class decided upon places that were of interest to them and that they would like to further research.
 Speech bubbles were made that explained they found appealing or interesting about their chosen heritage sites.
 Each group then revisited their sites, photographing themselves with their speech bubbles.
 The class then designed and produced a series of large-scale maps upon which they placed their photographs along with informational text, drawings and photographs, culminating in the production of 4 large scale heritage trails.
 The young people's heritage trails were then reworked & combined to produce a printed map/leaflet for the local tourist information office.